Guide on How to Use BookTok as an Author: Get Your Book on BookTok

 Lila said, “[TikTok] is simply not something people are going to be able to ignore…This is going to be nonoptional.
 This is the way content needs to be presented now and for however long TikTok is the up-and-coming format.”

-TikTok is making a publishing company and wants to buy the rights from authors of their existing titles.
-According to Jane Friedman’s newsletter, in April, parent company ByteDance filed an application for a US trademark for a new book-publishing entity called 8th Note Press.
+TikTok is also in works of creating a publishing company, aiming to buy the rights from authors of their existing titles.
+According to Jane Friedman’s newsletter, parent company ByteDance filed a trademark application for a new book-publishing entity called 8th Note Press.

 According to a post by Bryan Cohen, several authors have received publication offers and contracts for review.
-He also had the chance to review one of these contracts, and it seems it resembles a traditional publishing contract but with slightly lower royalties.
+He also had the chance to review one of these contracts, and it seems to resemble a traditional publishing contract but with slightly lower royalties.

-On the other hand, Rebecca Thorne held a contrasting viewpoint, expressing strong disapproval of the terms that made her feel a deep sense of horror.
+Rebecca Thorne expressed strong disapproval of the terms.
 She voiced her concern that TikTok might offer less favorable contracts to inexperienced authors who are unaware of better options.
-Moreover, she stated that she’s afraid the TikTok algorithm will show only their books in the feed.
+Moreover, she stated that she’s afraid the TikTok algorithm will show only TikTok exclusive books in the feed.

 How to Set Up a Booktok Account